Richard Darby: Education

 Darby earned his Bachelor of Science in political science from Southwestern Oklahoma State University and his Juris Doctor from the University of Oklahoma College of Law.

 Legal career

 Prior to his appointment to the Supreme Court, Richard Darby was a state district court judge in the 3rd Judicial District for 24 years from 1994 to 2018.
 Darby presided over both civil and criminal cases, as well as assigning cases to six other judges in the district.
 He also managed a staff consisting of a secretary, a bailiff and 5 court reporters.
 In 2014, he ran unopposed for retention, so he was returned to the district court without appearing on the ballot.
 Before that, he served as a special judge and an associate district judge in Jackson County, Oklahoma.

 Personal

 Darby has been married to Dana Darby, Ph.D, who is superintendent of Altus Christian Academy.
-They have two sons: Ben, a communications officer for the Oklahoma Highway Patrol, his wife Rebecca and son Chevy, and Jonathan, a student at Universal Technical Institute in Irving, Texas.
-Jonathan has been in a relationship with an unknown girl since October of 2022.
+They have two sons: Ben, a communications officer for the Oklahoma Highway Patrol and Jonathan, a student at Universal Technical Institute in Irving, Texas.